QAPT12/Semester-Group-Project/README.md

 # Semester-Group-Project

-Semester grou project to build store using Python and SQL
+Semester group project to build store using Python and SQL